Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand nationals must hold a passport valid on arrival.
 A visa is not required for a stay of up to 90 days.
 VISA exemption also includes those travelling with an APEC Business Travel Card, valid for travelling to 'CHL' for business, a maximum stay of 90 days.

 A return or onward ticket is required.
-We always recommend that passports be valid for six months after intended period of travel.
-Extension of stay possible for additional 90 days for visa exempt visitors.
+We always recommend that passports be valid for six months after the intended period of travel.
+Extension of stay is possible for an additional 90 days for visa exempt visitors.

 Tips of about 10 percent are expected in restaurants.
 It is not customary to tip taxi drivers but it is usual to round up the fare if they help with luggage.
 In general tipping small amounts is customary for most services.

 The international access code for Chile is +56.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-The area code for Santiago is (0)2.
 Hotels, cafes and restaurants offering free wifi are widely available.
 As international roaming costs can be high, purchasing a local prepaid SIM card can be a cheaper option.

 Travellers entering Chile do not need to pay customs duty on 400 cigarettes, 50 cigars (large or small) and 500g tobacco; 2.5 litres of alcohol; and perfume for personal use.
 Meat products, flowers, fruit and vegetables may only be imported if permission is given by the Department of Agriculture.